 kubectl version --short

 You should see an output with both a Client Version and Server Version component.
 Now your cluster is ready and we’ll install the Marblerun CLI.

-Step 1: Install the CLI
+Step 0.5: Install the CLI

 If this is your first time running Marblerun, you will need to download the marblerun command-line interface (CLI) onto your local machine.
 The CLI will allow you to interact with your Marblerun deployment.

-To install the CLI manually, run:
+To install the CLI, run:

 For the current user